CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 1. Just like we did earlier, we can push our local changes to our fork by running `git push` (or `git push origin main` to be explicit).
 1. Now when you run `git status`, you should see that everything is up-to-date and there is nothing to commit.

 You have successfully closed the loop after your PR was merged!
-Close this issue and move to the next one.
+There's still more to learn - on to the next part!

 </details>